 Maintenance Will Do Wonders

-Just like the boat itself, the boat lift itself also requires good maintenance.
+Like the boat, the boat lift also requires good maintenance.
 Regular maintenance will increase the lifespan of the boat lift.

-Consistently checking all the nuts, cables, wires, bolts, and connection points are important, along with proper lubrication of all moving parts like the gears and cables.
+Consistently checking all the nuts, cables, wires, bolts, and connection points is essential, as well as adequately lubricating all moving parts like the gears and cables.
 If something feels odd or out of place, then you should likely call the installation team to come to take a look at it.

 A Generous Evaluation